nuncio-bitis/rpi4-crosstool/README.md

 $ make
 ```

-### Copy one of the .config.* files to .config:
+### Copy one of the config.* files to .config:

-* .config.aarch64-rpi4-linux-gnueabihf
+* config.aarch64-rpi4-linux-gnueabihf
-* .config.arm-rpi4-linux-gnueabi
+* config.arm-rpi4-linux-gnueabi
-* .config.arm-rpi4-linux-gnueabihf
+* config.arm-rpi4-linux-gnueabihf

 <br>